2013 El Reno tornado: Meteorological synopsis

+Tornado summary

 Storm development and track

-Phased array radar (reflectivity; [//upload.wikimedia.org/wikipedia/commons/3/3a/May_31%2C_2013_Oklahoma_Phased_Array_Radar_Reflectivity.gif click to animate]) of the series of supercell thunderstorms that impacted the Oklahoma City metropolitan area on May 31.

 A quasi-linear complex of thunderstorms began developing near the Highway 81 corridor west of Oklahoma City between 4:00 and 4:45 p.m.
 CDT, and rapidly reached severe intensity.
 At 5:33 p.m.
 CDT (22:33 UTC), the National Weather Service Weather Forecast Office in Norman, Oklahoma issued a tornado warning for Canadian County, prompted by increasingly strong tornadic circulation exhibited in the southernmost supercell of this complex.

 At 6:03 p.m.
 CDT (23:03 UTC), a large wall cloud formed and produced a tornado, initially in the form of several smaller sub-vortices, 8.3 mi west-southwest of El Reno.
 The tornado ultimately attained EF3 intensity during its existence, according to ground surveys.
 At 6:15 p.m.
-CDT (23:15 UTC), the tornado deviated from its easterly path, doing a full loop before resuming it's ESE motion.
-During it's motion in this direction, two people were struck by the tornado and killed At 6:23 p.m.
-CDT (23:23 UTC), as the tornado passed south of El Reno across U.S. 81, it grew to an unprecedented width of 2.6 mi, becoming the widest known tornado ever recorded, simultaneously taking the lives of four storm chasers.
+CDT (23:15 UTC), the tornado deviated from its easterly path, doing a full loop before resuming its ESE motion.
+During its motion in this direction, two people were struck by the tornado and killed (an amateur storm chaser and a local resident).
+At 6:23 p.m.
+CDT (23:23 UTC), as the tornado passed south of El Reno across U.S. 81, it grew to an unprecedented width of 2.6 mi, becoming the widest known tornado ever recorded, simultaneously killing three professional storm chasers and another motorist driving nearby.
 (Note: Though the El Reno tornado officially ranks as the widest on record, Doppler on Wheels measurements of the 1999 Mulhall, Oklahoma tornado indicated that it may have been 4.3 mi wide.
 The 1946 Timber Lake, South Dakota tornado was documented by the United States Weather Bureau to have been 4 mi wide, but it occurred outside the National Weather Service's timeframe for "reliable records", which started in 1950.)
 At 6:28 p.m.
 CDT (23:28 UTC), the storm began moving into more densely populated areas of Canadian County while maintaining its intensity.
 This prompted the National Weather Service office in Norman to issue a tornado emergency for Yukon, Richland, Wiley Post Airport, Bethany, The Village, and eastern El Reno, as the tornado was projected to track toward western portions of the Oklahoma City metropolitan area.
 Within minutes, the tornado turned northeast and soon passed directly over Interstate 40 at around 6:42 p.m.
-CDT (23:42 UTC), killing two people.
+CDT (23:42 UTC), killing two people in a minivan that was thrown as a result of the tornado.
 Shortly thereafter, the tornado lifted off the ground as it neared Banner Road.
 Overall, the tornado was on the ground for 40 minutes along a 16.2 mi path.